Policies and Procedures

 Criteria for Selection and Acquisition

 The library has a responsibility to be inclusive in our selection in order to represent the widest possible diversity of views and to offer equal and open access to all materials in our collection.
-Some materials are selected in terms of learning and research, and some materials are selected to satisfy recreational reading needs.
+Some materials are selected with regard to learning and research needs, while others are selected to satisfy recreational reading needs.

 Library selections and acquisition choice are made using the following standards: